In this post, I am sharing 5 methods for a make ahead Thanksgiving stuffing so that you can save prep time on the big day !

 Next, melt the butter over medium-low heat and chop the onion.
 Saute the onion in the butter until translucent.

 In the meantime, chop the celery and the herbs.
 Add once the onions are soft but not browned and cook until the celery is soft, too.

-Alternatively you can stuff you turkey with it.
+Alternatively, you can stuff your turkey with it.